Yelp/elastalert/docs/source/ruletypes.rst

 ``smtp_host``: The SMTP host to use, defaults to localhost.

 ``smtp_port``: The port to use.
-If smtp_port is not specified when smtp_ssl is False, 25 ports will be set internally.
-If smtp_port is not specified when smtp_ssl is True, 465 ports will be set internally.
+Defaults to port 25 when SSL is not used, or 465 when SSL is used.

 ``smtp_ssl``: Connect the SMTP host using TLS, defaults to ``false``.
 If ``smtp_ssl`` is not used, ElastAlert will still attempt
 STARTTLS.